ericbarriga/read_me_generator/Develop/README.md

-# read me generator
+# READ ME GENERATOR

   ## description

-  this is a app to sace time creating a read me it is deployed by the command line using node index.js
+  this project is for anyone that hates doing readme's with this app if will make it fun and easy ans takes the thinking out of it

   ## install

-use npm i
+npm i

   ## contribution

-  just send a email or make a pull request
+  pull request

   ## test

   manually

   ## gitHub